Property Management Blog

 • A disclosure on whether the rental property is located adjacent to a military air installation.

 If landlords fail to provide these disclosures, then breaking a lease in Virginia is permitted.
-It is reccommended to include these disclosures in the lease agreement.
+It is reccommended to include these disclosures in the lease agreement for any old and new tenant.

 breaking lease early in virginia